Nirmit73/slash-group80/README.md

 ![Github closed pull requests](https://img.shields.io/github/issues-pr-closed/vishnuchalla/slash) [![codecov](https://codecov.io/gh/vishnuchalla/slash/branch/main/graph/badge.svg?token=VO0F809CJT)](https://codecov.io/gh/vishnuchalla/slash)

-Slash is a command line tool that scrapes the most popular e-commerce websites to get the best deals on the searched items across these websites.
+Slash is a website that scrapes the most popular e-commerce websites to get the best deals on the searched items across these websites.
 - **Fast**: With slash, you can save over 50% of your time by comparing deals across websites within seconds
 - **Easy**: Slash uses very easy commands to filter, sort and search your items
 - **Powerful**: Quickly alter the commands to get desired results